 Test Support Name Test Student Status Support Group Embedded Support Use information in this column for the computer-based edition of the test.
 Some test supports can be provided outside the test platform.
 External or Non-Embedded Support Use information in this column for paper-based edition of the test or if the test support must be provided outside of the test platform.
-Auditory Supports ACCESS Any Student Accessibility Feature noise buffers, and white noise machines.
-COMPUTER-BASED TEST: Noise canceling headphones or earbuds may be connected to the computer.
+Auditory Supports ACCESS Any Student Accessibility Feature noise buffers, and white noise machines. diminish sound.
+Audio aids include: amplification devices, ts of the test (i.e., allow the student to hear listening items).
+Smart phones cannot be used.
+Music or other recording See the WIDA Accommodations and Accessibility Feature COMPUTER-BASED TEST: Noise canceling headphones or earbuds may be connected to the computer.
 Be aware that some headphones may not be compatible with hearing aids or cochlear implants.
 In these situations, the student may participate in online testing by playing the sound through the computer's external speakers.
 Students using speakers must be tested in a separate setting.
 PAPER-BASED TEST: Noise canceling headphones, earplugs, earphones, or other noise buffers not connected to an audio device may be used during paper-based testing for Reading, Writing, and Speaking.
-For the Listening test, students may need to use the noise buffers connected directly to the device used to play the Listening and Speaking CD.
+For the Listening test, students may need to use the noise buffers connected directly to the device used to play the Listening Speaking CD.
 NGSA, RICAS Any Student Accessibility Feature May be provided as a non-embedded support.
-AMPLIFICATION Volume control, amplification device, FM system, noise buffer, noise-cancelling earmuffs/headphones, white noise machine.
+AMPLIFICATION Volume control, amplification system, noise buffer, noise-cancelling earmuffs/headphones, white noise machine.
 NOTE: Smart phones cannot be used.
 Music or other recordings may not be played on headphones during testing.
 NGSA TIDE: Amplification RICAS PNP: Not Recorded DLM Any Student Accessibility Feature AMPLIFICATION.
 The volume of the testing device may be increased using computer controls.
 DLM PNP Profile: Not Recorded AUDITORY AMPLIFICATION/FM SYSTEM.
 Student uses an auditory amplification device or special sound system to hear the test administrator.
-DLM PNP Profile: Not Recorded PSAT10_SAT IEP/504 Accommodation AUDITORY SUPPORTS.
-This is an accommodation for PSAT 10 and SAT.
+DLM PNP Profile: Not Recorded PSAT10 SAT IEP/504 Accommodation AUDITORY SUPPORTS.
+This is an accommodation for PSAT I 10 and SAT